Cultural discourse about the Gaza genocide: Media complicity

 The New York Times has been accused of complicity in genocide for perceived bias in its coverage of the Gaza war.
 On 9 November 2023, protestors staged a sit-in at the Times office and distributed copies of the protest publication The New York War Crimes that accused the Times of "complicity in laundering genocide."
 On 14 March 2024, protesters blocked access to the offices of The New York Times, accusing the paper of complicity in genocide.
 In July 2025, a group of writers released a dossier accusing the paper of employing nearly two dozen journalists with extensive pro-Israel bias.
 In October 2025, more than 300 public figures including Rashida Tlaib, Chelsea Manning, Gabor Maté, and Indya Moore signed a letter titled "Genocide is not a matter of opinion" to boycott The New York Times opinion section until three demands have been met.
 The demands are to address the anti-Palestinian bias, retract its reports about sexual violence during the October 7 attacks and calling for a U.S. arms embargo against Israel.

 Sultany highlights that, despite a preponderance of Israeli statements that amount to incitement to genocide, mainstream commentary has portrayed the destruction of Gaza as "an incidental outcome of urban warfare rather than the predictable outcome of a policy".
 Throughout the summer of 2025, multiple commentators noticed a shift in the media's coverage of Gaza, with some suggesting this being a result of the worsening famine and continued pressure from activists.

 German media outlets have been accused of enabling genocide for their justification of Israel's targeting of journalists.
 German tabloid Bild referred to Anas Al-Sharif as a "terrorist disguised as journalist" after his assassination.
 Bild also accused Anas Zayed Fteiha, a photojournalist working for Turkey's Anadolu Agency, of staging his photos of the Gaza Strip famine.
 German media sites have also published misinformation, including the Hamas baby beheading hoax, without subsequent correction.
 The Al Jazeera Media Institute said "German media outlets generally echo Israeli propaganda and treat it as sacred."
 An analysis published by Jacobin found that 43% of headlines in German media came from Israeli sources while only 5% came from Palestinians.
 German sociologist Jürgen Mackert wrote that the German media's coverage of the genocide shows "a deeply-rooted settler colonial mindset in Germany's institutions and organisations".
+The Lemkin Institute for Genocide Prevention wrote that German media has "abandoned their journalistic responsibilities ... effectively becoming the Israeli government’s most loyal mouthpiece."